 - SIMPLE IRA plan.

 Catch-up contributions: A plan may permit participants who are age 50 or over at the end of the calendar year to make additional elective deferrals.
-These additional contributions (commonly referred to as “catch-up contributions”) are not subject to the above general limits.
-You aren’t required to provide for catch-up contributions; however, if your plan does allow catch-up contributions, it must allow all eligible participants to make the same election with respect to catch-up contributions.
+These additional catch-up contributions aren’t subject to the above general limits.
+If your plan provides for catch-up contributions, then all eligible participants must have the opportunity to make the same election for catch-up contributions.

-The limit on catch-up elective deferral contributions for 2013 is the lesser of $5,500 or the excess of the employee’s compensation over elective deferrals that are not catch-up contributions.
-After 2013, the $5,500 amount may be increased for cost-of-living adjustments.
+The limit on catch-up contributions for 2014 is the lesser of $5,500 (subject to cost-of-living adjustments) or the excess of the employee’s compensation over elective deferrals that are not catch-up contributions.

 How to find the mistake: